-- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using the Relationship, Sex and Health Education and PSHE to educate and reinforce our messages through stories, role play etc. - Ensuring school is well supervised, especially in areas where children may be vulnerable - Ensures staff are aware of the indicators and signs of child on child abuse and how to identify them - Addresses inappropriate behaviour (even if it appears to be relatively minor) - Has clear robust policies on dealing with key issues of behaviour such as cyber bullying - Ensures staff and children are aware of the policies - Ensures robust supervision and be aware of potential risky areas in the school - Increases supervision during key times - Takes steps to prevent isolation - Separates children if needed - Where risk is identified, an individual child risk assessment is put in place
+promoting an open and honest environment where children feel safe and confident to share their concerns and worries

+- using the Relationship, Sex and Health Education and PSHE to educate and reinforce our messages through stories, role play etc. - ensuring school is well supervised, especially in areas where children may be vulnerable or have identified they are vulnerable - ensures staff are aware of the indicators and signs of child on child abuse and how to identify them - addresses inappropriate behaviour (even if it appears to be relatively minor) - has clear robust policies on dealing with key issues of behaviour such as cyber bullying - ensures staff and children are aware of the policies - ensures robust supervision and be aware of potential risky areas in the school - increases supervision during key times - takes steps to prevent isolation - separates children if needed - where risk is identified, an individual child risk assessment is put in place, reviewed and updated appropriately.